 Some Safe VPN Services We Recommend

-One thing I promised is to talk about the VPN providers that are completely safe to use with no issues regarding privacy, data leaking, or anything remotely close.
+One thing we promised is to discuss the VPN providers that are completely safe to use with no issues regarding privacy, data leaking, or anything remotely close.
+So, here are our three favorite options:

 - ExpressVPN.
-This provider comes with bank-grade encryption and a certified no-logging policy, offering superb online protection.
-People enjoy ExpressVPN’s kill switch and the Lightway VPN protocol which brings excellent performance across the board.
-It’s our #1 VPN in 2024 and you can get its annual plan with a 49% discount and 3 free months backed by a 30-day money-back guarantee for some big savings.
+It has bank-grade encryption and a certified no-logging policy, offering superb online protection.
+People enjoy ExpressVPN’s kill switch and the Lightway Turbo protocol, which brings excellent performance.
+It’s our #2 VPN in 2026, and you can get its biennial Basic plan with a 73% discount and four free months backed by a 30-day money-back guarantee for some big savings.

 - CyberGhost.
-CyberGhost comes with 256-bit encryption, RAM-based servers, and more than 90 server locations globally.
-Its WireGuard support is excellent and the provider includes an ad-blocker, a kill switch, split tunneling, and IPv6 leak protection.
-There are also transparency reports and a no-logging policy, all at a cheap price for a 2-year plan that comes with a large 45-day money-back guarantee.
+CyberGhost has 256-bit encryption, RAM-based servers, and more than 100 server locations.
+Its WireGuard support is excellent, and the provider includes an ad-blocker, a kill switch, split tunneling, and IPv6 leak protection.
+There are also transparency reports and a no-logging policy, all at a low price for a 2-year plan that comes with a large 45-day money-back guarantee.

 Can VPNs be Hacked?

 In this regard, VPNs can’t be hacked, so you can rest assured your data is safe and secure once you connect to a server.
 However, a VPN like NordVPN has been hacked in another way.
-NordVPN’s security breach in 2018 is well known at this point but it was minor.
+NordVPN’s security breach in 2018 is well known at this point, but it was minor.
+The security breach influenced only one server in Finland.

 Are VPNs really safe to use?
-Well, having in mind everything we said, the answer for those lazy to read the entire article is YES.
-Sticking to premium VPNs is the best way to go, as their focus on privacy and security is going to be of the utmost importance.
+Well, having in mind everything we said, the answer for those too lazy to read the entire article is positive.
+Sticking to premium VPNs is the best way to go, as their focus on privacy and security will be of the utmost importance.
+Recently, we talked about how to get a NordVPN free trial for 30 days.